Ares-Developers/Ares-docs/new/superweapons/targeting.rst

   Fires at what the game considers the base center of the firing player's favorite enemy.

++ :value:`LightningRandom`

+  Targets a random cell no matter its contents, and is not otherwise constrained except for checking Designators and Inhibitors.

 :tagdef:`[SuperWeapon]SW.AIRequiresTarget=enumeration none|land|water|empty|infantry|units|buildings|all`
   Specifies which targets will be considered eligible by AI players or human